-22. The housing and mortgage markets substantially weakened in 2007, which reduced the value of Fannie Mae and Freddie Mac's guarantee and investment portfolios.
+- 24. The housing and mortgage markets substantially weakened in 2007, which reduced the value of Fannie Mae and Freddie Mac's guarantee and investment portfolios.
 Both Companies suffered net losses beginning in 2007.
 These losses, however, were largely due to estimates of future credit losses that ultimately proved excessive.
 Actual credit losses from 2007 to 2011 were approximately \$140 billion less than anticipated.
-A significant portion of the losses recorded in that period related to the write-down of deferred tax assets, which the Companies would reclaim when they returned to profitability.

-- 23. Notwithstanding these challenges, OFHEO assured the public that the Companies were stable.
+A significant portion of the losses recorded in that period related to the write-down of deferred tax assets, which the Companies would reclaim when they returned to profitability. - 25.
+Notwithstanding these challenges, OFHEO assured the public that the Companies were stable.
 On March 19, 2008, James Lockhart, then-Director of OFHEO, announced that "both companies . . . have prudent cushions above the OFHEO-directed capital requirements and have increased their reserves," adding that "[w]e believe they can play an even more positive role in providing the stability and liquidity the markets need right now."
 He also called the idea of a bailout "nonsense in [his] mind," as the Companies were "safe and sound, and they will continue to be safe and sound."
 As Crisis Grew, a Few Options Shrank to One, N.Y.
 Times (Sept.
-7, 2008). - 24.
-Lockhart similarly explained four months later, on July 8, 2008, that the

-Companies were "adequately capitalized, which is our highest criteria."
-Two days after that, on which exceeds the statutory minimums.
+7, 2008). - 26.
+Lockhart similarly explained four months later, on July 8, 2008, that the Companies were "adequately capitalized, which is our highest criteria."
+Two days after that, on July 10, he again confirmed, in a public statement, that Fannie Mae and Freddie Mac were "adequately capitalized, holding capital well in excess of the OFHEO-directed requirement, which exceeds the statutory minimums.
 They have large liquidity portfolios, access to the debt market and over \$1.5 trillion in unpledged assets."
-This same day, then-Treasury Secretary
+This same day, then-Treasury Secretary Henry Paulson testified to the House Financial Services Committee that the Companies "regulator has made clear that they are adequately capitalized."
+The then-Chairman of the